MissingCore/Music/docs/replaygain.md

 We currently pull the ReplayGain value from the following tags: `ReplayGain Xing/Info`, `REPLAYGAIN_TRACK_GAIN`, and `R128_TRACK_GAIN`.

 - Only `ReplayGain Xing/Info` & `REPLAYGAIN_TRACK_GAIN` have been validated on MP3 files.

+> [!NOTE]
+> If ReplayGain isn't working for a file, email it to `missingcoredev@outlook.com` and I'll investigate the tag that's being used and implement a fix.